-Child Support is a part of the Commonwealth Department of Human Services.
-It administers the Child Support legislation, which is made up of the Child Support (Assessment) Act 1989 (Cth) and the Child Support (Registration and Collection) Act 1988 (Cth).
+The Child Support Scheme is part of the Commonwealth Department of Human Services.
+Centrelink and Medicare are also part of the Department of Human Services.
+The Department administers the Child Support legislation, which is made up of the Child Support (Assessment) Act 1989 (Cth) and the Child Support (Registration and Collection) Act 1988 (Cth).

-The Department of Human Services - Child Support section processes applications for child support, creates assessments of child support based on the legislative formula or a child support agreement, and manages a variety of administrative remedies which are available to customers under the legislation.
-The most common of these remedies include seeking a change to the level of care recorded in the assessment, lodging an Estimate of Income and seeking a Change of Assessment in Special Circumstances.
+The Department of Human Services - Child Support (DHS-Child Support) processes applications for child support, creates assessments of child support based on the legislative formula or a child support agreement, and manages a variety of administrative remedies which are available to customers under the legislation.
+The most common of these remedies include seeking a change to the level of care recorded in the assessment, lodging an Estimate of Income and seeking a Change to the Assessment in Special Circumstances.

 Child support payments can affect Family Tax Benefit (A) entitlements.
-A person must have at least 35% care of a child to be eligible to apply for either child support payments or a payment of FTB (A) for a child.
+A person must have at least 35% care of a child to be eligible to receive a payment of FTB (A) for a child.